CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

         (else (error "Unknown expression type -- DERIV"))))
 ```

 Now all that we need to do is define all of these relevant functions and
 values now we have a pretty good thing going on.
 We also need to define the
 representation for the algebraic expressions.

 2. Representing Algebraic Expressions

     Scheme\'s symbols are a straight forward way to define the expressions.
-    $ ax + b $ becomes `(+ (* a x) b)`{.verbatim} very easily.
+    $ ax + b $ becomes `(+ (* a x) b)`  very easily.
 And so they can
     be defined using merely scheme primitives.

 ```scheme